onderweg/cbor-cose-playground/readme.md

 ## Disclaimer

 This repo is just a playground.
-It might come in handy for others to look into as reference or as example material.
+It might come in handy for others to look into as reference or as example material (I did not find a lot of examples of COSE handling in C).
 Code in this repo is in no way stable.
 Don't let this code come anywhere near production.